 The grid as a sharing network

-The electricity grid was initially set up to distribute electricity from large fossil fuel power plants to cities, towns, villages, ending at single houses at the head of remote glens.
-(Sketch).
-Electricity transmission cables diminished in capacity the further they were from the generating station.
+The electricity grid was initially set up to distribute electricity from large fossil fuel power plants to cities, towns, villages, ending at single houses at the head of remote glens (Figure 1).
+Electricity transmission cables diminished in capacity the further they are from the generating station.

 With the introduction of renewable energy from wind, solar, small hydro, tidal and biomass, the grid has become a sharing network.
 Power is put into the grid at any point in the network to be shared by consumers.
 Most renewable energy devices produce power when nature decides, when the wind blows, the sun shines or the tide flows.
 To supplement the grid when renewables are not meeting demand, the balance must be made up by power from fossil fuels, nuclear, biomass or hydro.

 Wind farms or tidal sites are often located nearer the remote house up the glen than near the original generating stations.
 The grid therefore requires to be upgraded to take the power generated, and this takes considerable investment and time.
 The Beauly-Denny connector is one such example.
 The whole grid therefore needs to be redesigned.

 The company that runs the grid, National Grid plc, has to ensure that there is sufficient electrical power to meet demand.
 If they fail, they have to shut down sections of the network to prevent other areas being affected.

 National Grid plc buys electricity from generators, be they gas fuelled plants, nuclear, wind turbines or other.
 They buy the cheapest energy that they can get.
 In the past, there were few companies using renewables selling to the grid, so nuclear, coal, oil, gas and established hydro dominated.